 Then in 1929, the stock market crashed.
 The next eight years brought hardship for the Mackays.
 Clarence remarried after Katherine’s death in 1930, but Harbor Hill’s massive acreage soon became impossibly expensive to maintain.
 In 1938, when he was 64 years old, Clarence left Harbor Hill for the last time.
 He died only four days later, of cancer.
 The Mackay property passed to his son, who did not have the funds to take care of it.
 Harbor Hill fell into disrepair.
-The main house was demolished in 1947, and the rest of the land was sold to a developer soon after.
+The main house was demolished in 1947 and the rest of the land was sold to a developer seven years later.

-Today, one of the only remnants of Harbor Hill stands folded into a residential neighborhood.
-The Mackay Gate House is listed on the National Register of Historic Places.
+Today, one of the only remnants of Harbor Hill stands folded into the residential neighborhood.
+The Mackay Gate House, a miniature version of the French Baroque main house, is listed on the National Register of Historic Places.
 It endures, abandoned, fronted by an imposing iron gate.
-Stretched out behind the gate are the shambling ruins of a public pool and changing rooms.
-These have been tagged and illustrated by countless local graffiti artists, but the Mackay Gate House remains largely untouched, a staid and recognizable monument to the long-dead marvelously wealthy.
+Stretched out behind the gate are the shambling ruins of the public pool and changing rooms.
+These have been tagged and illustrated by countless local graffiti artists.

 Know Before You Go